dhutapratama/docs/http-client.md

 <a name="events"></a>
 ## Events

-Laravel fires three events during the process of sending HTTP requests.
+Lets fires three events during the process of sending HTTP requests.
 The `RequestSending` event is fired prior to a request being sent, while the `ResponseReceived` event is fired after a response is received for a given request.
 The `ConnectionFailed` event is fired if no response is received for a given request.

 The `RequestSending` and `ConnectionFailed` events both contain a public `$request` property that you may use to inspect the `Illuminate\Http\Client\Request` instance.
 Likewise, the `ResponseReceived` event contains a `$request` property as well as a `$response` property which may be used to inspect the `Illuminate\Http\Client\Response` instance.
 You may register event listeners for this event in your `App\Providers\EventServiceProvider` service provider: